 Help From Your Listing Agent

 From A-Z, there are literally dozens of things that need to be considered, handled and resolved in the course of selling your home.
 Certainly that’s why you’ve engaged a professional real estate agent as your partner.

 From placing your home on the market to signing the final closing papers, here’s how your listing agent can help:

 Prepare Your Home A good agent will help you prepare your home for sale.
-From offering advice on how to spiff-up your living space to helping you decide on your asking price, here are a few things you can expect from a RE/MAX Associates agent.
+From offering advice on how to spiff-up your living space to helping you decide on your asking price, here are a few things you can expect from your agent.

 • Price and prepare your home for sale

 • Negotiate, handle paperwork and close the deal

 Neil Gibbs can generate a report that compares your home to the other homes currently being sold in your area.
 It may also show other homes that have sold recently, or expired from the market before selling.
 This data will help you and your agent decide together on the most realistic asking (or list) price for your home.

 Your home should “smile a welcome” to prospective buyers.
 The exterior’s curb appeal will get them in the door; the interior will seal the deal.
 Your agent will tour your home with you, offering objective advice about which improvements that should or could be made.